 Robert D. Pace

 Life is full of temptations and tests.
 Everyone is well acquainted with them.
 However, unlike an educational experience, life presents the test first and teaches the lesson last.
 Something doesn’t seem fair about that!
-For example, parents are first tested with the responsibility of raising children, and once they learn those lessons, their children are grown, married, and have their own children to make mistakes with!
+For example, parents are first tested with the responsibility of raising children, but once they learn those lessons their children are grown, married, and have their own children with whom to make mistakes!
 Regardless, we need to learn how to confront and overcome life’s temptations and tests however they appear.

 (Definition) Let’s first define temptation as the writers of Scripture employed it, because it has two meanings: When temptation comes from Satan it’s always designed to injure or lead into wrongdoing.
 Jesus said, “the thief comes only to steal, kill, and destroy.”
 On the other hand, when God divinely permits or sovereignly sends trials they serve beneficial purposes.
 The best way to differentiate between the two is to call Satan’s trial a temptation and God’s trial a test.
 James 1:13 says: “When tempted, no one should say, “God is tempting me.”
 For God cannot be tempted by evil, nor does he tempt anyone.”

 Satan’s temptation of Adam and Eve brought death.
 But God’s test of Abraham to sacrifice Isaac extended the Messianic covenant (GEN 22:12)—two distinctly different temptations.

 Satan flogged, tormented, and imprisoned the apostle Paul to discourage and hinder him, whereas, God used these trials to impress Christ’s image upon the apostle.

 Satan’s temptation of Job was to cause him to curse God, however, God permitted this trial to refine and improve every area of Job’s life.